numpy/numpy/doc/source/f2py/f2py.getting-started.rst

       >>> print(a)
       [  0.
 1. 1.
 2. 3.
 5. 8.
 13.]

-    However, the recommended way to get changes made by Fortran subroutine propagate to Python is to use ``intent(out)`` attribute.
-This approach is more efficient and also cleaner.
+    However, the recommended way to have changes made by Fortran subroutine propagate to Python is to use the ``intent(out)`` attribute.
+That approach is more efficient and also cleaner.

   * The usage of ``fib1.fib`` in Python is very similar to using ``FIB`` in Fortran.
-However, using *in situ* output arguments in Python indicates a poor style as there are no safety mechanisms in Python to protect against wrong argument types.
-When using Fortran or C, compilers naturally discover any type mismatches during the compilation process, but in Python the types must be checked at runtime.
-So, using *in situ* output arguments in Python may give rise to difficult to find bugs, not to mention the fact that the codes will be less readable when all required type checks are implemented.
+However, using *in situ* output arguments in Python is poor style, as there are no safety mechanisms in Python to protect against wrong argument types.
+When using Fortran or C, compilers discover any type mismatches during the compilation process, but in Python the types must be checked at runtime.
+Consequently, using *in situ* output arguments in Python may lead to difficult to find bugs, not to mention the fact that the codes will be less readable when all required type checks are implemented.

-  Though the approach to exposing Fortran routines to Python discussed so far is very straightforward, it has several drawbacks (see the comments above).
+  Though the approach to wrapping Fortran routines for Python discussed so far is very straightforward, it has several drawbacks (see the comments above).
-  These drawbacks are due to the fact that there is no way for F2PY to determine the actual intention of the arguments; that is there is ambiguity in distinguishing between input, output arguments.
-So, F2PY conservatively assumes that all arguments are input arguments by default.
+  The drawbacks are due to the fact that there is no way for F2PY to determine the actual intention of the arguments; that is there is ambiguity in distinguishing between input and output arguments.
+Consequently, F2PY assumes that all arguments are input arguments by default.

-  However, there are ways (see below) how to remove this ambiguity; essentially by "teaching" F2PY about the true intentions (among other things) of function arguments; subsequently F2PY is then able to generate more Pythonic (more explicit, easier to use, and less error prone) wrappers to Fortran functions.
+  However, there are ways (see below) to remove this ambiguity by "teaching" F2PY about the true intentions of function arguments, and F2PY is then able to generate more explicit, easier to use, and less error prone wrappers for Fortran functions.

 The smart way
 ==============